piranha/twinspark-js/www/api/ts-swap.md

 attibutes (by default this is `class`, `style`, `width` and `height`), and then given new values shortly afterwards.

-This allows for some transitions to be applied.
+This makes transitions work: same element changes from old to new values, which triggers transitions.

 ## Morph